aronyomitra/pwmanager/readme.md

 *Both modules can be installed easily using "pip install"*

 ### Usage Instructions
-First thing, run the setup.py script using:
+First thing, run the setup script using:
 <code>python setup.py</code> on the command line.

 Then the main program can be started using: